HEALTHY KIDS PROGRAM

 All OST programs across the region are invited to complete this online survey.
 Results of the survey will be available upon completion of the survey.
 Programs are encouraged to use the results to inform decisions related to program improvement, strategic planning, and program monitoring.
 The United Way of El Paso County is available to provide technical assistance if needed.

-The survey is currently open from September 1 to September 30, 2021and for OST programming implemented during the summer months approximately between May 2021 and August 2021.
+The survey is currently open from June 1,2022 to June 30, 2022 and for OST programming implemented during the school year approximately between September 2021 and May 2022.

 7 CHARACTERISTICS OF QUALITY PROGRAMS